 Who is a Micro Influencer?

-A micro influencer is a key opinion leader with around 10K-100K following on their social channels.
-While working with a micro influencer will reach a smaller audience size, their audiences are typically much more focused, which means that your brand’s target audience will more likely view their content and your campaign.
-Whenever they share their story, their audiences are ready to listen, and as their communities are smaller in size, their relationships are much easier to nurture, which is why micro influencers’ engagement rate tends to be higher than their peers.
+A Micro Influencer is a key opinion leader with around 10K-100K following on their social channels.
+While working with a Micro Influencer will reach a smaller audience size, their audiences are typically much more focused, which means that your brand’s target audience will more likely view their content and your campaign.
+Whenever they share their story, their audiences are ready to listen, and as their communities are smaller in size, their relationships are much easier to nurture, which is why Micro Influencers’ engagement rate tends to be higher than their peers.

-Who is a Medium Influencer?
+Who is a Mid-Tier Influencer?

-With an approximate 100K-500K in following, mid-tier influencers can offer brands a more extensive, yet still targeted and engaged audience community.
+With an approximate 100K-500K in following, Mid-Tier Influencers can offer brands a more extensive, yet still targeted and engaged audience community.
 Their online communities often view them as more trustworthy and authentic as they’ve established a relationship with their audiences over the years.
 They also tend to be more focused on a specific interest or topic.
-Apart from their close network of followers and high engagement rates, mid-tier influencers often offer a great ROI as their rates are much friendlier and affordable compared to larger influencers, and they can deliver your campaign to an ample-sized audience.
+Apart from their close network of followers and high engagement rates, Mid-Tier Influencers often offer a great ROI as their rates are much friendlier and affordable compared to larger influencers, and they can deliver your campaign to an ample-sized audience.
 They might also be more amenable to specific terms such as exclusivity since they might not have many pre-existing brand relationships yet.

 View this post on Instagram

 I’m super excited for this Thursday!
 Not only is it closer to the weekend but @Swarovski is launching their newest REMIX collection at Rockefeller Center!
 Come check out the collection from 5 – 8pm!
 Isn’t adorable?!
 I’m obsessed with it!! #swarovski #brillianceforall #RemixMyStory #sponsored